GIVE US A CALL

 While dementia diagnoses have become more common, it is not a normal part of aging.
 Oftentimes, Dementia can be mistaken for medical conditions which can be treated.
 For example, urinary tract infections, side effects from certain medications, vitamin deficiencies, and thyroid or kidney problems can all cause serious memory problems and mimic tell-tale signs of dementia.
 Dementia is a variety of symptoms affecting a person’s cognitive functioning (their ability to think, reason, make good judgement or reason), which interferes with their daily life and activities.
 Cognitive and neuropsychological testing should be completed to determine if your loved one has dementia or is suffering from another medical issue.

 According to the Alzheimer’s Association, “Dementia is not a single disease; it’s an overall term – like heart disease – that covers a wide range of medical conditions, including Alzheimer’s disease.
-Disorders grouped under the general term “dementia” are caused by abnormal brain changes.
-These changes trigger a decline in thinking skills, also known as cognitive abilities, severe enough to impair daily life and independent function.
-They also affect behavior, feelings, and relationships.”
+Let's break it down:

 Back to Top